Wicked Twister opened in 2002 as the world's first double twisted Impulse Roller Coaster. Wicked Twister held its records for 18 years.

 Avalanche Run brought a unique bobsled experience to Cedar Point in 1985.
 In 1986, Thunder Canyon became Cedar Point's runaway river rapids ride.
 In 1990, Avalanche Run was enclosed and re-themed to Disaster Transport.
 In 2000, Millennium Force became the tallest and fastest roller coaster in the world and the first roller coaster over 300 feet.
 The fun didn't stop in 2002.
 Intamin would return to Cedar Point a few more times.
 In 2003, Top Thrill Dragster became the tallest and fastest roller coaster in the world when it reached heights of 420 feet.
 In 2007 Maverick became Cedar Point's wild experience but the new ride didn't break any records.
 Over the years Intamin built rides that had a lot of problems and rides that became rare.
 Demon Drop would close in 2009 to be relocated to Dorney Park for 2010.
 In 2010 Shoot the Rapids became Cedar Point's newest water ride.
 Shoot the Rapids had a lot of problems when the ride was at Cedar Point.
 Disaster Transport was removed from Cedar Point in 2012.
 In 2014, Jr. Gemini was re-themed as Wilderness Run.
 Shoot the Rapids was the last new ride built by Intamin at Cedar Point.
 The ride was removed in 2015.

-As the train reaches the end of the launch section, it heads up the forward tower.
-The train makes it about halfway up the tower then it pauses, and heads backwards through the launch section.
+As the train reached the end of the launch section, it would head up the forward tower.
+The train made it about halfway up the tower then it paused, and headed backwards through the launch section.

-The train then heads back up the back spiral and twists 450 degrees for the final time.
-The ride then stops and heads down the tower going forward.
+The train then would head back up the back spiral and twist 450 degrees for the final time.
+The ride then stopped and headed down the tower going forward.

 Wicked Twister Makes An Impact On Cedar Point

-Photos by: Jake Hamons, Russ Hauden and Cedar Point
+Photos by: Jake Hamons, Raptor Jo, Russ Hauden and Cedar Point